-Speaker: Kumar Rao and Carey Shenkman, Fellows, Institute of Social Policy and Understanding
+Speaker: Carey Shenkman, Principal Investigator, Institute of Social Policy and Understanding

 Carey Shenkman is an attorney, litigator, and author specializing in human rights and Constitutional law.
 He works with numerous organizations, including ISPU, CAIR, the Center for Constitutional Rights (CCR), and ARTICLE 19.
 He serves on the board of the Calyx Institute, which focuses on educating the public about privacy in digital communication, and is an advisor to Columbia’s Global Freedom of Expression Program.
 He previously worked for the late Michael Ratner, President Emeritus of CCR.
 Mr. Shenkman holds two degrees in mathematics and regularly writes on issues of free speech, human rights, and technology.
 He graduated from New York University School of Law, where he served as an editor of the NYU Law Review.